Importance of Copyright Protection

 Copyright protection is critical to the continuation of this private sector led system.
-The Code Council and other standards developing organizations support their codes and standards development activities through revenues derived from the publication, sale and licensing of standards – primarily to the regulated industries that use them – which is made possible by the protection of copyright law.
+The Code Council and other standards developing organizations support their codes and standards development activities through revenues derived from the publication, sale and licensing of standards – primarily to the regulated industries that use them – made possible by the protection of the copyright laws.

+Without copyright protection for codes and standards, resource-limited government agencies would have to undertake the difficult and expensive task of replicating the current system.
 This system operates with openness, transparency and balance, and has been highly effective in protecting public health and safety.
-Without copyright protection for codes and standards, resource-limited government agencies would have to undertake the difficult and expensive task of trying to replicate the current system.

 International Code Council v.
 UpCodes

 The International Code Council has asked a federal court to stop UpCodes, a for-profit company, from violating the Code Council’s copyright by illegally selling access to the building codes ICC has developed.